groksrc/flutter_architecture_samples/README.md

 Examples have been updated to Dart 2.

-  * [Lifting State Up (Vanilla) Example](example/vanilla) - Uses the tools Flutter provides out of the box to manage app state.
+  * [Lifting State Up (Vanilla) Example](example/flutter_vanilla) - Uses the tools Flutter provides out of the box to manage app state.
-  * [InheritedWidget Example](example/inherited_widget) - Uses an InheritedWidget to pass app state down the widget hierarchy.
+  * [InheritedWidget Example](example/flutter_inherited_widget) - Uses an InheritedWidget to pass app state down the widget hierarchy.
-  * [BLoC Example](example/bloc_flutter) - An implementation of the BLoC pattern, which uses Sinks for Inputs and Streams for Ouputs
+  * [BLoC Example](example/flutter_blocs) - An implementation of the BLoC pattern, which uses Sinks for Inputs and Streams for Ouputs.
+Separates the BLoC library from the UI library.
+Blocs are defined in [flutter_blocs_base](example/flutter_blocs_base).
-  * ["Simple" BLoC Example](example/simple_bloc_flutter) - Similar to the BLoC pattern, but uses Functions for Inputs and Streams for Outputs.
+  * ["Simple" BLoC Example](example/flutter_simple_blocs) - Similar to the BLoC pattern, but uses Functions for Inputs and Streams for Outputs.
 Results in far less code compared to standard BLoC.
-  * [Redux Example](example/redux) - Uses the [Redux](https://pub.dartlang.org/packages/redux) library to manage app state and update Widgets
+  * [Redux Example](example/flutter_flutter_redux) - Uses the [Redux](https://pub.dartlang.org/packages/redux) and [flutter_redux](https://pub.dartlang.org/packages/flutter_redux) libraries to manage app state and update Widgets
   * [built_redux Example](example/built_redux) - Uses the [built_redux](https://pub.dartlang.org/packages/built_redux) library to enforce immutability and manage app state
-  * [scoped_model Example](example/scoped_model) - Uses the [scoped_model](https://pub.dartlang.org/packages/scoped_model) library to hold app state and notify Widgets of Updates
+  * [scoped_model Example](example/flutter_scoped_model) - Uses the [scoped_model](https://pub.dartlang.org/packages/scoped_model) library to hold app state and notify Widgets of Updates
-  * [Firestore Redux Example](example/firestore_redux) - Uses the [Redux](https://pub.dartlang.org/packages/redux) library to manage app state and update Widgets and adds [Cloud_Firestore](https://firebase.google.com/docs/firestore/) as the Todos database.
+  * [Firestore Redux Example](example/flutter_firestore_redux) - Uses the [Redux](https://pub.dartlang.org/packages/redux) library to manage app state and update Widgets and adds [Cloud_Firestore](https://firebase.google.com/docs/firestore/) as the Todos database.
-  * [MVU Example](example/mvu) - Uses the [dartea](https://pub.dartlang.org/packages/dartea) library to manage app state and update Widgets.
+  * [MVU Example](example/flutter_mvu) - Uses the [dartea](https://pub.dartlang.org/packages/dartea) library to manage app state and update Widgets.
-  * [ReduRx Example](example/redurx) - Uses the [redurx](https://pub.dartlang.org/packages/redurx) + [flutter_redurx](https://pub.dartlang.org/packages/flutter_redurx) libraries as a new way to handle state using RxDart and StreamBuilder based on a Redux store.
+  * [ReduRx Example](example/flutter_flutter_redurx) - Uses the [redurx](https://pub.dartlang.org/packages/redurx) + [flutter_redurx](https://pub.dartlang.org/packages/flutter_redurx) libraries as a new way to handle state using RxDart and StreamBuilder based on a Redux store.
-  * [MVI Example](example/mvi_flutter) - Uses the concepts from Cycle.JS and applies them to Flutter.
+  * [MVI Example](example/flutter_mvi) - Uses the concepts from Cycle.JS and applies them to Flutter.
-  * [MVC Example](example/mvc) - Uses the [MVC](https://pub.dartlang.org/packages/mvc_pattern) library to implement the traditional MVC design pattern.
+  * [MVC Example](example/flutter_mvc) - Uses the [MVC](https://pub.dartlang.org/packages/mvc_pattern) library to implement the traditional MVC design pattern.

 ### Supporting Code

+* [todos_repository_base](example/todos_repository_base) - Defines foundational base classes that every implementation should use including the shape of the Repository and Entities.
+* [todos_repository_simple](example/todos_repository_simple) - Demonstrates implementing the repository pattern and testing strategies for working with the filesystem.
+Used to provide local storage and mock web storage to samples.
 * [integration_tests](example/integration_tests) - Demonstrates how to write selenium-style integration (aka end to end) tests using the Page Object Model.
 This test suite is run against all samples.
-  * [todos_repository](example/todos_repository) - Demonstrates the repository pattern and testing strategies for working with the filesystem.
-Used to provide local storage and mock web storage to samples.

 ### Why a todo app?

 The app in this project aims to be simple enough that you can understand it quickly, but complex enough to showcase difficult design decisions and testing scenarios.
 For more information, see the [app's specification](app_spec.md).

 ### Be excellent to each other

 This Repo is meant as a discussion platform for various architectures.
 Let us debate these ideas vigorously, but let us be excellent to each other in the process!

 While healthy debate and contributions are very welcome, trolls are not.
 Read the [code of conduct](code-of-conduct.md) for detailed information.

 ### Contributing